Bandalaro/eless/README.md

 - **CLI Interface**: Easy-to-use command-line tools
 - **Modular Design**: Extensible architecture for custom parsers and databases

 **Note**: ELESS gracefully handles missing optional dependencies with warnings.
 Install extras for full features.
+For Qdrant and PostgreSQL, ensure the database instances are running on the specified ports (default: Qdrant 6333, PostgreSQL 5432).

 ## Project Structure